VIVF0/downloader-video-sound-youtube-with-python-desktop/README.md

 ![GitHub Repo Size](https://img.shields.io/github/repo-size/VIVF0/downloader-video-sound-youtube-with-python-desktop)
 ![GitHub Last Commit](https://img.shields.io/github/last-commit/VIVF0/downloader-video-sound-youtube-with-python-desktop)

-This is a repository that contains a desktop graphical interface program developed using PyQt6 to download video or audio from a YouTube video link.
+This is a repository that contains a desktop graphical interface program developed using Tkinter to download video or audio from a YouTube video link.
 The program uses the pytube library to perform the YouTube content download.

 ## Features